hakeemsalman/java/personal/Programs/Problems.md

     }
 }
 ```
-## 6. Input currency in rupees and output in USD.
+## 6 Input currency in rupees and output in USD
 ```java
 import java.util.Scanner;